1. Why join SAM?

 - Games and programs are held at the SoccerPlex (SAM also offers before and after school clinics at many local schools)

 - Player and coach enrichment programs conducted by professional coaches

 - Player development

-- Upon graduating from Pre-Kicks and Kickers, the players then take on the next challenge - recreational level play in our SAM league.
+- Upon graduating from these Grassroots programs, the players can take on the next challenge - recreational level play in our SAM league.
 We also offer instructional skills programs for players 7-12 years old.
 Adventist HealthCare Fieldhouse (formerly Discovery Sports Center).
 Click here for more information.